rackerlabs/genestack/docs/openstack-cinder-netapp-worker.md

 The `deploy-cinder-volumes-netapp-reference.yaml` playbook is used to deploy the NetApp Volume Worker.
 The playbook will deploy the cinder-volume service on the specified nodes and configure the service to use the NetApp ONTAP driver.
 This playbook will read from the Kubernetes environment to determine the necessary configuration parameters for the NetApp ONTAP driver.
 As an operator, you will need to ensure that the necessary configuration parameters are set in the Kubernetes environment before running the playbook.

+!!! warning

+    **Before** deploying a new backend, ensure that your volume type has been set up correctly and that you have applied QoS policies, provisioning specifications (min and max volume size), and any extra specs.
+See [Cinder Volume QoS Policies](openstack-cinder-volume-qos-policies.md), [Cinder Volume Provisioning Specs](openstack-cinder-volume-provisioning-specs.md), and [Cinder Volume Type Specs](openstack-cinder-volume-type-specs.md).

 ### Backends Configuration

 The NetApp ONTAP driver requires a backend configuration to be set in the Kubernetes environment.
 The backend configuration specifies the storage system that the NetApp Volume Worker will use to create and manage volumes.
 The backend configuration is a Kubernetes secret that contains the necessary configuration parameters for the NetApp ONTAP driver.
 To define the backends, update the helm overrides file with the necessary configuration parameters.